netwo-io/apistos/apistos/README.md

 While we won't invest in any feature we don't need, we are open to accept any pull request you might propose.

-We are a France based full-remote company operating in the telecom sector.
+We are a France based full-remote company operating in the telecom industry.
 If you are interested in learning more, feel free to visit [our career page](https://www.netwo.io/carriere).